nspin/nspin.github.io/site/projects.md

 This is an incomplete list of libraries, tools, and experiments I've worked on.
 Most exist for for personal use or educational purposes.
 Some are well documented, others are not.
-All can be found on my [github](https://github.com/nickspinale).
+All can be found on my [github](https://github.com/nickspinale) page.

 ## Newer

 *   [bus-data](https://github.com/nickspinale/bus-data) - Code used to reverse engineer a compressed and obfuscated AJAX protocol.
 *   [botnet](https://github.com/nickspinale/botnet) - Infrastructure for an experimental JavaScript botnet.
-*   [routor](https://github.com/nickspinale/routor) - A Tor controller that allows paths to be chosen on a stream-by-stream basis.
+*   [routor](https://github.com/nickspinale/routor) - Tor controller that allows paths to be chosen on a stream-by-stream basis.
 *   [leftpad.ko](https://github.com/nickspinale/leftpad.ko) - The infamous leftPad() implemented as a kernel module.
 *   [vim-signed-local-rc](https://github.com/nickspinale/vim-signed-local-rc) - Vim plugin for loading an RSA-signed project-local vimrc.